All Products

 2

-I/O optimized instance types support standard SSDs and ultra disks.
-The following table describes the instance types.
+I/O optimized instance types support SSD cloud disk and ultra disk.
+The following table describes the instance types and key metrics.

 Category